India and Russia target $30 billion in trade by 2025, announce new energy deals

 Gokhale said Putin wants safe, secure and cost-effective supply channels for India.

-Indian coal producer Coal India, meanwhile, signed a deal to mine coking coal in Russia’s Far East, while private company H-Energy is looking at buying LNG from Novatek on a long-term basis.
+Indian coal producer Coal India (COAL.NS), meanwhile, signed a deal to mine coking coal in Russia’s Far East, while private company H-Energy is looking at buying LNG from Novatek on a long-term basis.

 Besides investing in each other’s future LNG projects, Novatek and H-Energy plan to set up a joint venture to market Russain LNG in India, Bangladesh and other markets.

-Indian gas company GAIL (India), which has a 20-year contract to buy LNG from Gazprom, is looking to acquire a minority stake in the Arctic LNG-2 project led by Novatek, Vedomosti business daily reported on Wednesday, citing India’s oil minister.
+Indian gas company GAIL (India) (GAIL.NS), which has a 20-year contract to buy LNG from Gazprom (GAZP.MM), is looking to acquire a minority stake in the Arctic LNG-2 project led by Novatek, Vedomosti business daily reported on Wednesday, citing India’s oil minister.

 Writing by Nidhi Verma; Editing by David Goodman